Searchbreed

 Feeding a Cane Corso

-Giant working breed. ~1,800-2,400 kcal/day.
+Giant working breed.
+Calorie needs vary by size, sex, age, and activity; calculate portions for the individual dog.
 Needs high-quality protein and controlled calcium for joint development.

 Key nutrients